Olympics boosts supermarket sales but grocery-price inflation rises again

 Take-home grocery sales appear to have been boosted by an unprecedented number of sporting events this summer.
 According to retail analysts Kantar, supermarket sales in the Republic rose by 7 per cent in the four weeks to August 4th, a period that included the Olympics in Paris and two All-Ireland finals.

-However, the period was also marked by another pickup grocery-price inflation.
+However, the period was also marked by another pickup in grocery-price inflation.
 After 15 months of consistent decline, grocery-price inflation (for the 12-week period to the start of August) rose to 2.8 per cent.
-This was still the lowest inflation level since March 2022 and down 9.7 per cent compared to August 2023.
+This was still the lowest inflation level since March 2022 and down 9.7 per cent compared with August 2023.

 “Despite ongoing financial pressures on consumers, this month gave us a reason to celebrate.
 While we enjoyed some long-awaited good weather, we also cheered on our Olympic athletes,” Kantar’s business development director Emer Healy said.